crond-jaist/cytrone/README.md

 ![CyTrONE Overview](https://github.com/crond-jaist/cytrone/blob/master/cytrone_overview.png)

-Next we'll provide some brief information on the prerequisites for running CyTrONE, on how to setup, and on how to use CyTrONE.
+Next we provide brief information on the prerequisites for running CyTrONE, on how to setup, and on how to use CyTrONE.
 Please refer to the accompanying User Guide for details.

 ## Prerequisites